Sabin-B-99/ProjectNightingale/README.md

 3. After running the container successfully, you can browse the website via 127.0.0.1:4200 through your web browser.
     * The frontend is hosted on: 127.0.0.1:4200
     * The authorization server is hosted on: localhost:9090
-    * The resource server is hosted: localhost:8080
+    * The resource server is hosted on: localhost:8080
-    * Mailhog, fake SMTP mail server, is hosted: 0.0.0.0:8025
+    * Mailhog, fake SMTP mail server, is hosted on: 0.0.0.0:8025
       * If you sign up in the website, you can find the confirmation email in 0.0.0.0:8025 address.
 You use any email for registration.
 For example: a@b.com, xy@z.com etc.
+    * MySQL database is hosted on: 127.0.0.1:3306
+      * The ./docker/db folder also contains the MySQL dump file that contains all the data used for development purpose.

 4. To close the container once you finish testing run the following command:
    ```